Umuzi-org/ACN-syllabus/content/projects/kotlin/project-8/getting-data-from-the-internet/_index.md

 @Json(name = "img_src") val imgSrcUrl: String,
 ```

-Sometimes the key names in a JSON response can make confusing Kotlin properties, or may not match your coding style—for example, in the JSON file the img_src key uses an underscore, whereas Kotlin properties commonly use upper and lowercase letters ("camel case").
+Sometimes the key names in a JSON response can make confusing Kotlin properties, or may not match your coding style - for example, in the JSON file the img_src key uses an underscore, whereas Kotlin properties commonly use upper and lowercase letters ("camel case").

 To use variable names in your data class that differ from the key names in the JSON response, use the @Json annotation.
 In this example, the name of the variable in the data class is imgSrcUrl.
 The variable is mapped to the JSON attribute img_src using @Json(name = "img_src").